wmadavis/wmadavis.github.io/content/courses/research-ta.md

 Topics I'd cover with more time

 + Debugging tips: how to identify bugs in your code
 + Using ChatGPT as a coding resource.
-Error prone but really valuable if you ask questions well.
-It also generates reproducible examples if you ask.
+It is quite error prone (especially for Stata since it isn't open source) but invaluable when it does work.
 Some things I use it for:
     + "How do I do [task] in Stata?"
     + "How do I implement [task] in R using [package, e.g. the tidyverse]?"
     + Copy and paste a chunk of code and then ask what each line is doing
     + [pasted code] What's a more efficient way of accomplishing the same thing?"
     + "This is my code: [pasted code].
-I get an error that says [X].
+I get an error that says [error].
 Where is my mistake?"
 + Writing your own functions
     + [A guide in R](https://www.dataquest.io/blog/write-functions-in-r/)
     + [A guide in Python](https://www.w3schools.com/python/python_functions.asp)